 Setting the clock: Press MENU until SET HOURS or SET MINUTES is displayed.
-Use \triangle / ∇ to manually increase/decrease.
+Use $\checkmark$ / $\checkmark$ to manually increase/decrease.
 Press MENU again to disengage clock mode.
+Press OK to close and return to the main menu.

 AUTOSET: Press MENU until the display reads AUTOSET.
 Autoset allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
-Use \triangle / \bigvee to turn on/off.
+Use $\blacktriangle$ /V to turn on/off.

 When the six strongest stations are filled, the station stored in preset 1 will begin playing.
 If there are less than six strong stations, the system will store the last one in the remaining presets.
+Press OK to close and return to the main menu.